open-quantum-safe/oqs-provider/GOVERNANCE.md

 Votes are to be executed by way of open GitHub discussions.
 No quorum is needed for votes open for 4 weeks.
 Urgent matters may be decided by majority vote among Maintainers or 2/3 majority by all Committers within an arbitrary voting period.

 Any Committer may voluntarily temporarily for a documented period step down from the role losing voting rights for the specified period.
-If such period extends beyond one year, the Committer permanently loses role and rights.
 The period is documented in this file next to the person's name below.
+If such period extends beyond one year, the Committer loses role and rights.
+Role and rights may be re-attained via the same process via the voting process described in ["Change of role"](#change-of-role).

 ## Documentation of roles